 Stopping the “rebate trap”: Senator Grassley’s legislative goals for reducing US drug prices

 Just last week, the Trump administration delivered some surprising news.
 One of their flagship promises, to remove drug rebates related to Medicare and Medicaid, was being shelved.
 An array of reasons cited ranged from risk of higher insurance premiums to a potential upheaval of the entire system.
+However, there are still some who are convinced that the so-called “rebate trap” for prescription drugs is an even greater risk.

 This is all part of the continuing debate related to drug pricing and no voice has been as loud as Chuck Grassley, Senator from Iowa who is also Chair of the Senate Finance Committee.
 We recently attended a panel discussion featuring Senator Grassley among other leading stakeholders, Beyond 2020: Making Care Affordable.
 While the other panelists lent their views from the perspective of advocacy and the administration, Grassley offered his legislative solutions.
 Here are a few takeaways from the last installment of our series summarizing this important program.